djhmateer/djhmateer.github.io/_posts/2024-04-24-ruby on rails.md

 Tangentially I've been using Python for non web based work and I really like how easy it is to work with, and how productive it is.
 Also not having the compile step is handy.
 Makes in situ updates easy.

-## Play

-Sometimes it's important to have fun and play!

-AI - everything I do now I'm using [https://chat.openai.com/](https://chat.openai.com/) as a sanity check eg

-> should I use apt or apt-get

-I prefer apt, but can't remember why.
-So it turns out apt-get is older, but prefered for scripting as it is more reliable (and wont change)

 ## Where to Start?